pstyp/fortuneteller/README.md

 ## Front-End Design

 Front-end design was not the focus of this project.
 However, to make my application slightly more aesthetically pleasing, I added a simple background and a photo.
+My front-end design has changed a lot throughout the project as I made several little changes (fonts, colours etc.).

 ![frontend](https://github.com/pstyp/images/blob/master/frontend2.png)